ENSURING A FAIR AND REASONABLE OUTCOME FOR YOU

 We then prepare Consent Orders, which become the Court Orders, and it sets out what each person has to do, including what payments need to be made, or transfers, and by what date.

 Alternatively, we can prepare a Binding Financial Agreement.
 Similarly, it involves full details regarding assets, debts, and other relevant circumstances.
-It does not get sent to the Family Court for approval.
+It does not get sent to the Court for approval.
 However, to be valid, each party must seek independent legal advice, and each lawyer needs to sign a certificate evidencing that they have given their client advice in regards to the advantages and disadvantages of signing the BFA.